skyhackspl/Challenges/Readme.md

 To send us your solution you have:
 1. Register your team.
 2. Send validation .csv file in proper format (so our Scorer can accept it) to begin a task.
+3. Create model and train it on our **Dataset**
-3. Solve and send us .csv file with your answer, we will validate it, and show a final score for your solution.
+4. Check results of your model on our **Results test set** and send us .csv file with your answer, we will validate it, and show a final score for your solution.

 > **NOTE:** use **;** as .csv separator!